top of page

 In the past, Adam has served as a Marketing Manager for Academic Outreach in The University of Alabama’s College of Continuing Studies.
 Past positions also include Coordinator of the Campus Violence Project for the UA Women & Gender Resource Center, Director of Marketing and PR for the Louisiana State University Department of Theatre/Swine Palace Productions, Management Intern at the Alabama Shakespeare Festival, and Marketing Coordinator for the Bijou Theatre Center in Knoxville, Tennessee.
 Adam holds both a B.A. in Communication and an M.F.A. in Theatre Management/Arts Administration from The University of Alabama.

 In addition to his role as an arts administrator, Adam also enjoys teaching, acting, and directing.
 He taught Theatre Appreciation at Shelton State for eight years and previously taught Introduction to Theatre at LSU for three years.
 He also teaches Arts Venue Management & Arts Marketing at UA.
 His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinocchio JR (Tuscaloosa Children's Theatre (TCT)), Roald Dahl's James and the Giant Peach JR (TCT), and Time Together (Theatre Tuscaloosa SecondStage).
-His acting credits with Theatre Tuscaloosa include Emmet Scrudge in Lights Out in Cootah County: A Country (COVID) Christmas Carol, Mason Miller in The End of a Line (ACTFest 2017 & SETC 2018), Ben Hecht in Moonlight and Magnolias, and Venticelli #1 in Amadeus.
+His acting credits with Theatre Tuscaloosa include Vlad in Anastasia, Emmet Scrudge in Lights Out in Cootah County: A Country (COVID) Christmas Carol, Mason Miller in The End of a Line (ACTFest 2017 & SETC 2018), Ben Hecht in Moonlight and Magnolias, and Venticelli #1 in Amadeus.

 Adam is a husband and father, having been married to his wife, Paige, for more than 20 years.
 They have two sons and two cats.